Catherine Jagiellon: Marriage negotiations

 In August 1560, during the Livonian war, Czar Ivan the Terrible, recently widowed, suggested a marriage between himself and Catherine in order to create peace and settle the differences between Poland and Russia.
-Her brother viewed the proposal favorably and a Russian delegation visited the Polish court in Vilnius.
+Her brother viewed the proposal favourably and a Russian delegation visited the Polish court in Vilnius.
 The Russian envoy reported to Ivan the Terrible that Catherine was beautiful, but that she was crying.
 Ultimately, Poland and Russia could not agree on the political terms of the marriage and the negotiations were discontinued in January 1561.

-In July 1561, Sigismund II Augustus suggested to king Eric XIV that his sisters Catherine and Anna should be married to the king's brothers, John and Magnus.
+In July 1561, Sigismund II Augustus suggested to King Eric XIV that his sisters Catherine and Anna should be married to the king's brothers, John and Magnus.
 Erik XIV gave no definite answer.
 John was willing to marry Catherine, but not Anna.
 Sigismund II Augustus was still somewhat reluctant to allow his younger sister to marry before his older one, which created a problem.
-Magnus eventually expressed himself willing to marry Anna to enable John to marry Catherine, but the negotiations initially led to nothing and the Swedish king was not willing to take a stand in the issue.
+Magnus eventually expressed himself willing to marry Anna to enable John to marry Catherine, but the negotiations initially led to nothing and the Swedish king was not willing to take a stand on the issue.
 In October, John resumed the negotiations of marriage between himself and Catherine on his own initiative and without the consent of Eric XIV, during a time when Sweden under Eric XIV was fighting Poland in the Livonian war.
 John viewed the Polish king as an important ally and Catherine's Italian inheritance from her mother as important assets in his personal ambitions.